 Imagine a cleaner that cuts through the worst of stains, including mold, grease, and soot.
 It has no additives, no fragrance, no bleach or ammonia.
 This cleaner is very cheap and mixes up in minutes with hot water.
 Its shelf life is years and it has a proven track record of cleaning stubborn, grimy areas around the home.
 Yet it's not a product without controversy, and many states even ban it outright.
-This product is called trisodium phosphate and it just might be the heavy-duty cleaner you need for projects around the home such as painting or cleaning soot from chimneys or for cleaning mildew and mold behind refrigerators and kitchen sinks.
+This product is called trisodium phosphate and it just might be the heavy-duty cleaner you need for projects around the home such as for painting or cleaning soot from chimneys or for cleaning mildew and mold behind refrigerators and kitchen sinks.

 What Is Trisodium Phosphate (TSP)?

-Trisodium phosphate, commonly called TSP, is a packaged, blended cleaning product consisting of 75- to 80-percent trisodium phosphate and 20 to 25 percent sodium carbonate.
-It usually comes in the form of an odorless dry powder that must be thoroughly mixed into hot water to form a mostly clear solution, though slightly cloudy.
+Trisodium phosphate, commonly called TSP, is a packaged, blended cleaning product consisting of 75- to 80-percent trisodium phosphate and 20- to 25-percent sodium carbonate.
+TSP usually comes in the form of an odorless dry powder that must be thoroughly mixed into hot water to form a mostly clear solution, though slightly cloudy.
 Applied with sponges or scrub brushes, TSP is an effective, heavy-duty cleaner for problem areas around the house that may be sooty, greasy, or dirty.
 Though bans on phosphates are in effect in many communities, TSP, where legal, is often favored by contractors and painters to ensure that the surface will be clean, dust-free, and able to take the paint.
 Phosphate-free substitutes to TSP are available.

-TSP is considered to be a stable, non-flammable, non-toxic cleaning product.
-Still, TSP requires care when you work with it.
+TSP is toxic and can cause eye and skin irritation and is harmful if swallowed.
+TSP requires care when you work with it.
 Always use eye protection and waterproof gloves when handling or cleaning with TSP.
 Also wear full skin protection, including long sleeves and long pants.
-Both TSP dry powder and in mixed form can irritate the skin.
+Safety precautions apply to both dry and mixed or diluted forms of TSP.

 - Working Time: 5 minutes for 10 square feet